 I gave a live portrait demonstration with the Zorn palette at the Blaauwberg Art Society in Cape Town.
 The model was my friend Rohan and the duration of the demo was about an hour and 20 minutes.

-It was quite intense giving a demo lesson to a room full of people, especially as I was trying to create a near enough likeness of Rohan in a really short time.
-As well as speak my way through the process.
+It was quite intense giving a demo lesson to a room full of artists.
+Especially since I was trying to create a near enough likeness of Rohan in a really short time.
+And talk about my process while painting.

-And so, I learnt quite a lot.
-Trying to balance my focus, answering questions, and painting in front of an audience helped my confidence immensely.
+And so, for my first ever live portrait demonstration, I learnt quite a lot.
+Trying to balance my focus, answering questions, and painting in front of an audience, helped my confidence immensely.

-Anders Zorn was a very famous and successful Swedish painter during his own lifetime (1860 – 1920), who often utilized a limited colour palette in many of his portraits, nudes and sometimes landscapes.
+Anders Zorn was a very famous and successful Swedish painter during his own lifetime (1860 – 1920).
+He often utilized a limited colour palette in many of his portraits, nudes and sometimes landscapes.

 By limiting the colours to just four; namely Ivory Black, Titanium White (or Flake White), Cadmium Red (or Vermillion) and Yellow Ochre, it forces the artist to:

 Concentrate more on tonal value, drawing and composition.

 Think more in terms of warm or cool colours to achieve contrast.